Chipped Nails and Cheesecake

 The table's too small.
 Her knees are close enough to touch his under the sticky veneer of fake wood, close enough to feel the heat radiating through denim.
 He shifts.
 She doesn't.
 His chair groans.
 Hers stays silent.

 The menu sweats in his hands.
 Laminated plastic, corners curled from being gripped by the nervous, the hopeful, the already defeated.
 It reeks of industrial bleach trying to murder yesterday's mistakes.
-Each dish description reads like a marketing department's fever dream: "decadent chocolate eruption," "sinful bacon paradise," "mouthwatering fusion experience."
-The prices are in a font too small to read without admitting you care about money.
+Each dish description reads like a marketing department's fever dream: decadent chocolate eruption, sinful bacon paradise, mouthwatering fusion experience.
+The prices hide in font too small to read without admitting you care.

-Her nails.
-Black polish, but ravaged.
-Each finger sports a quarter moon of naked nail, pink and vulnerable, like she started painting over something and gave up when she realized the darkness wouldn't stick.
-Or maybe she picks at them.
+Her nails wear black polish, ravaged.
+Each finger sports a quarter moon of naked nail, pink and vulnerable.
 She traces the rim of her water glass with one chipped finger.
 The ice shifts.
 Clink.
-The sound is too loud in the space between them.
-One cube surrenders to entropy, melts into a perfect bead that tracks down the glass, pools on the paper coaster she refuses to use.
+One cube surrenders, melts into a perfect bead tracking down the glass, pools on the paper coaster she refuses to use.
 The coaster advertises a beer that stopped existing three years ago.

 He orders the burger.
 Safe.
-Predictable.
-Medium rare because he wants to seem interesting but not reckless.
+Medium rare because he wants to seem interesting.
 She orders the salmon.
 Twenty three dollars for something that was swimming last week.
-The waiter, nineteen and hollow cheeked with a neck tattoo spelling "SORRY" in gothic script, transcribes their choices like he's documenting evidence.
+The waiter, nineteen and hollow cheeked with a neck tattoo spelling SORRY in gothic script, transcribes their choices like he's documenting evidence.
 His pen scratches against the pad.
-Behind him, the kitchen door swings open.
-Brief chaos visible: flames, shouting, someone laughing about something that isn't funny.
+Behind him, the kitchen door swings.
+Brief chaos: flames, shouting, someone laughing about something that isn't funny.

 While they wait, she tells him about her last relationship.
 Three years.
 Ended four months ago.
 She doesn't say why, but the way her thumb unconsciously rubs the pale band of skin where a ring used to live tells him enough.
 He tells her he's been single for eight months, which is true if you don't count the thing with his coworker that lasted six weeks and ended with her transferring departments.